vlaranjo/Vasconomics_Website/content/post/Periodic_Table_Investments_Returns.md

 - Real Estate
 - Cash

-Within each of these asset classes, there may then be further subdivisions in terms of geographical areas or inherent characteristics.
-For example, in the case of equities, it is possible to split stocks by their market capitalization ranges, while in the case of fixed-income securities, a distinction can be made according to the classification of the issuers (government bonds, corporate bonds, etc.).
+Within each of these asset classes, there may then be further subdivisions in terms of inherent characteristics, geographical areas and so on.
+For example, in the case of equities, it is possible to categorize stocks by their market capitalization ranges, while in the case of fixed-income securities, a distinction can be made according to the classification of the issuers (government bonds, corporate bonds, etc.).

-### The Periodic Table of the Investment Returns
+### The Periodic Table of Investment Returns

 The Periodic Table of Investment Returns, also known as the Callan Periodic Table of Investment Returns, was created by Joe Kloepfer of Callan Associates in 1999. <sup>1</sup> The traditional table shows annual returns for 9 asset classes, ranked from best to worst performance for each calendar year.

 One of the most important uses of the Periodic Table of Investment Returns is to correct for representativeness bias when considering returns.
-Representativeness bias occurs because agents tend to classify new information based on past experiences and classifications.
-This leads to a tendency to place undue importance on new information, which leads to an overreaction to more recent data and, in particular, to chasing returns and following momentum strategies.
+Representativeness bias occurs when agents classify new information based on past experiences and classifications.
+This leads to a tendency to place undue importance on new information, which leads to an overreaction to newer data and, ultimately, to chasing returns and following momentum strategies.

-In the chart below, I show the Periodic Table of Investment Returns using U.S. ETF total returns.
+In the chart below, I show the Periodic Table of Investment Returns using US-listed ETF total returns.
 Normally, indexes are used, but since I did not have access to data on some indexes, I had to resort to ETF data.
 Accordingly, the oldest or largest ETF that best represents each category was used.
 The list of the ETFs representing each of the displayed categories is presented in the next section.

 #### Periodic Table of the Investment Returns